sashahafner/pystupid/README.md

 # pystupid
-Some notes on idiotic Python syntax and more.
+Some notes on Python syntax and more.
+These are on topics that are or were confusing to me, an R and Fortran user, while learning Python.

-# Indexing arrays
+# Indexing objects
-The 0 index for the first element is strange enough, but at least that matches C++ and probably more.
+The 0 index for the first element is strange enough, but at least that matches C and probably more (some reasons for that here: <https://developerinsider.co/why-does-the-indexing-of-array-start-with-zero-in-c/>).
-But this "slice" behavior with numpy arrays is even stranger.
+But this "slice" behavior with numpy arrays and apparently other structures seems even stranger.

 ```
 >>> import numpy as np